chuckleplant/blog/_posts/2018-07-23-japan-trip.md

 disqus_identifier: NihonAlbum
 ---

 I went to Japan last year.
-Precisely for this trip I bought a decent digital camera and it was worth every cent.
-Here are some of the photos I took on the trip.
+Precisely for this trip I bought a decent digital camera and started taking pictures as a hobby.

 {% includeGallery Japan %}